lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Typically, a minion that can attack at long range will want to maneuver to long range against an opponent that they suspect can only attack at close range.

 Some effects set the range of a round (and skip this phase).
 In this case, no other effect can be used to set the range this round.
-If both Methuselahs want to use an effect to set the range, the normal [Sequencing](#sequencing) rules apply.
+If both Methuselahs want to use an effect to set the range, the normal [Sequencing](#sequencing) rule applies.

 > Ayelech has just blocked Colette, and combat ensues.
 > Ayelech has a .44 Magnum that allows her to strike for 2 damage at either close or long range, and gives her an optional maneuver.